spang-lab/harplication/README.md

 - Micoarray gene expression data from [Robust enumeration of cell subsets from tissue expression profiles](https://www.nature.com/articles/nmeth.3337) by **Newman et al., 2015**, accessible under [GSE65133](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65133) and the respective flow cytometry data is accessible under [GSE65133](https://www.ncbi.nlm.nih.gov/geo/geo2r/?acc=GSE65133) and in the analysis of [Leveraging heterogeneity across multiple datasets increases cell-mixture deconvolution accuracy and reduces biological and technical biases](https://www.nature.com/articles/s41467-018-07242-6) by **Vallania et al., 2018**.

 The preprocessed data as used in our paper are accessible on [Zenodo](https://doi.org/10.5281/zenodo.14929934).
 For reproducing the results of the benchmark and anaylsis of our manuscript, please download the following files and move them into `data/source`.
- - File `processed_sdy67_rnaseq_ref.rds` for the analysis of the deconvolution benchmark of bulkRNA-seq expression data using a reference derived from sortedRNA-seq data.
+ - File `sdy67_rnaseq_ref.rds` for the analysis of the deconvolution benchmark of bulkRNA-seq expression data using a reference derived from sortedRNA-seq data.
- - File `processed_sdy67_microarray_ref.rds` for the analysis of the deconvolution benchmark of bulkRNA-seq expression data using a reference derived from microarray data (LM22).
+ - File `dy67_microarray_ref.rds` for the analysis of the deconvolution benchmark of bulkRNA-seq expression data using a reference derived from microarray data (LM22).
- - File `processed_GSE65133.rds` for analysis of deconvolution benchmark of expression data using a reference derived from microarray data (LM22).
+ - File `GSE65133.rds` for analysis of deconvolution benchmark of expression data using a reference derived from microarray data (LM22).

 #### Benchmarking Harp against other deconvolution tools

 Here, we run the deconvolution algorithms to benchmark HARP against competing tools, except for CIBERSORTx, as its source code is not available.
 These scripts also generate the input .txt files for CIBERSORTx.
-Please also download `CIBERSORT_bulk_counts_gse65133_unnomalized_mapped.txt` using the provided link above, which is one additional `.txt` file for input of CIBERSORT(LM22), in our microarray expression benchmark.
+Please also download `CIBERSORT_bulk_counts_gse65133_unnormalized.rds` using the provided link above, which is one additional file for input of CIBERSORTx(LM22), in our microarray expression benchmark.

 ```r
 source("scripts/real_data/sdy67_rnaseq_reference/infer_proportions.R")